Shape Your Future Here at the University of Siegen

 - Sustainable road construction and automation of construction processes

-You will learn how to use modern tools and software applications to develop individual solutions for engineering issues:
+You will learn how to develop individual solutions for engineering issues using modern tools and software applications:

 - Digital planning methods (BIM)